fspacheco/robot-program/git-practice/git-practice.md

 Now, let's return to the previous point with `git checkout story-setting`.

+Do you remember we were in the middle of the work?
+You can verify with `git stash list` and then restore with `git stash pop`.

+:exclamation: Modify `story_generator.py` accordingly.

-Modify `story_generator.py` accordingly and test it with `python story_generator.py`.
+Test it with `python story_generator.py`.
 When it's ok, add the files and commit with id "Add basic setting generator".

+Go to the branch `main`and merge the branch `story-setting` to it.

 ## Plot twist

 Now, the plot generator.
 Create a new branch with `git checkout -b plot-generator`

-Then, add the function to `story_functions.py`:
+Then, add a function to `story_functions.py`:
 ```python
 def generate_plot_twist():
     """